afonsofrancof/The_Sauce_Notes/content/ASCN/T - Aula 1.md

 	- In contrast to: clicking through setup wizards
 - Configuration with scripts
 	- In contrast to: clicking through control panels

+## DevOps
+**Supports fast, frequent, small changes!**

+- Development and deployment are self-documenting and versioned
+- Deployment is reproducible and repeatable
+- Servers are disposable and consistent

+## Roadmap
+- Distributed systems architectures & deployment
+	- Common distribution patterns
+	- Reliability and scalability
+	- Automatic provision and configuration
+- Cloud computing
+	- Services and abstractions
+	- Infrastructure management (virtualization, storage, ...)
+- Monitoring and evaluation
+	- Monitoring frameworks and metrics
+	- Benchmarking